dustinstansbury/theclevermachine/_posts/2020-07-20-bias-variance-tradeoff.md

 # Demonstration of the Bias-variance Tradeoff

 Below we demonstrate the findings presented above with another set of simulations.
-We simulate 100 independent datasets, each with 25 $$x\text{-}y$$ pairs.
+We simulate 100 independent datasets, each with 25 $$x\text{-}y$$ pairs; the samples $$y$$ have a noise variacne $$\sigma_{\epsilon}^2=\sigma_{\text{noise}}^2=0.25$$.
 We then partition each dataset into two non-overlapping sets:

 - a *Training Set* using for fitting model parameters
 - a *Testing Set* used to estimate the model prediction error

 We then fit the parameters for estimators of varying complexity.
 Complexity is varied by using polynomial functions that range in model order from 1 (least complex) to 12 (most complex).
-We then calculate and display the squared bias, variance, and predition error on testing set for each of the estimators:
+We then calculate and display the squared bias, variance, and prediction error on testing set for each of the estimators:

 <center>
     <br>